Installer Directory

 • They generate less CO2 emissions than conventional heating systems.

-• Electricity must be used to power the pump which circulates the water through the loop, which results in every unit of electricity used by the heat pump, you receive between two and four units of heat, thus making this an efficient way to heat a building.
+• Electricity must be used to power the pump which circulates the water through the loop, which results in for every unit of electricity used by the heat pump, you receive between two and four units of heat, thus making this an efficient way to heat a building.

 Types of Water Source Heat Pumps